g3ntl3Giants/ChromaRAG/README.md

 curl -H "Authorization: Bearer your-secure-api-key" http://localhost:8000/your-endpoint
 ```

-## Data Encryption and Compliance
+## Data Encryption

-Sensitive data is encrypted and anonymized using the `cryptography` library to ensure compliance with GDPR, HIPAA, and SOC 2 regulations.
+Sensitive data is encrypted and anonymized using the cryptography library to ensure data protection.
 Refer to `app/security.py` for implementation details.

 ## Contributing